Research Committee

 Team

-Meanwhile, Nico and Huib are indispensable members of the research committee, which also currently consists of Jolande van Lent (secretary), Jan van Lent and Joost de Vries.
+Meanwhile, Nico and Huib are indispensable members of the research committee, which also consists of Jolande van Lent (secretary), Jan van Lent and Joost de Vries.
 All are dedicated to searching for missing Feadships, especially built by the other yards that initially joined Feadship: E.G. van der Stadt (Zaandam, left Feadship in 1953), Witsen & Vis (Alkmaar, left in 1959), De Vries Lentsch (Nieuwendam, left in 1958) and Akerboom (Lisse, left in 1968).
 In addition to keeping a lookout in marinas and other places, the committee members also focus their energies on the internet.

 Hidden treasures